Manabu Nakanishi: Spinal injury and final years (2011–2020)

 On January 5, 2017, Nakanishi, Hiroshi Tanahashi and Ryusuke Taguchi defeated Los Ingobernables de Japón (Bushi, Evil and Sanada) for the NEVER Openweight 6-Man Tag Team Championship.
 On March 25, 2018, Nakanishi made an appearance in All Japan, where he reunited Wild Child for one night with Takao Omori to unsuccessfully challenge Jun Akiyama and Yuji Nagata for the All Asia Tag Team Championship.
 After teaming with young lion Henare the year prior, Nakanishi reunited with Yuji Nagata for the 2018 World Tag League, finishing second-last in a 14-team block with 3 wins and 10 losses, earning 6 points.
 They would team once more in what would be Nakanishi's last World Tag League, finishing in last place in a 16-team block with 2 wins and 13 losses, earning 4 points.

 Nakanishi would say farewell to the Tokyo Dome on January 4, 2020, after losing a pre-show tag team match with longtime partner Yuji Nagata against Tencozy, being pinned by Satoshi Kojima following a lariat.
 Nakanishi would announce his retirement three days later, scheduling it for a February 22 Korakuen Hall show.
 Nakanishi had said that 'As a result of a neck injury [that he had sustained in 2011], I haven't been able to wrestle to the level I wanted, and rather than drag things out, I wanted to draw a line in the sand.'

-Other media
+Personal life & other media

-Nakanishi hosts his own variety show called Nakanishi Land on TV Asahi where he cooks traditional Japanese food, play sports, complete challenges alongside special guests that are fellow wrestlers or legends, like Kuniaki Kobayashi, Seiji Sakaguchi, Hiroshi Tanahashi, Yuji Nagata and others.
+Nakanishi hosted his own variety show called Nakanishi Land on TV Asahi where he cooks traditional Japanese food, play sports, complete challenges alongside special guests that are fellow wrestlers or legends, like Kuniaki Kobayashi, Seiji Sakaguchi, Hiroshi Tanahashi, Yuji Nagata and others.

+After Nakanishi's retirement, he lost a considerable amount of weight and mass that had been built throughout his wrestling career.
+As of April 2026, he weighs in at 99.7 kilograms (220 lb), which is considerably lower than his billed weight of 120 kilograms (265 lb).